ariroseonline/outfitter-simple/README.md

 ## How to use this

-  * Install the dependencies: `cd my-new-project && npm install`
+  * Install the dependencies: `cd outfitter-simple && npm install`
   * Start webpack: `npm start`